HomeGuides

 Semantic Search ClauseExampleDescription

-stemprefixstringLiteral"my file.txt"For example, the simple DQQL query "myfile.txt" will match all dataflow instances having an indexed attribute with value "myfile.txt" or starting with "myfile.txt" (e.g.: "myFile.TXT.previousversion.zip").
+stemprefixstringLiteral"my file.txt"For example, the simple DQQL query "myfile.txt" will match all dataflow instances having an indexed attribute with the value "myfile.txt" or starting with "myfile.txt" (e.g.: "myFile.TXT.previousversion.zip").

-wcstemprefixstringLiteral'my?file.txt'For example, the simple DQQL query 'my?file.txt' will match all dataflow instances having an indexed attribute with value "my file.txt" and also those starting with a value matching 'my?file.txt'.
+wcstemprefixstringLiteral'my?file.txt'For example, the simple DQQL query 'my?file.txt' will match all dataflow instances having an indexed attribute with the value "my file.txt" and also those starting with a value matching 'my?file.txt'.

 Semantic search clauses